Negative Correlation Meaning

 Why Negative Correlation Matters?

-- Portfolio Management: Correlation is widely used in the management of the portfolios.
-It is often said that portfolios should be diverse.
+- Portfolio Management: Correlation is widely used in the management of portfolios.
+Often, it is said that portfolios should be diverse.
 It should consist of multiple investments involving different risks and returns.
-This is because if we have the same type of securities in our portfolio, anyone major event will impact not just one security but the whole portfolio.
-For that purpose, we find correlation between the returns of securities.
-The securities with perfectly positive correlations should not be purchased together.
-To diversify the portfolio, often the securities with negative correlation are added.
+If we have the same type of securities in our portfolio, any major event will impact not just one security but the whole portfolio.
+For that purpose, we find a correlation between the returns of securities.
+One should not purchase deposits with perfectly positive correlationsPerfectly Positive CorrelationsPositive Correlation occurs when two variables display mirror movements, fluctuating in the same direction, and are positively related.
+In layman's terms, if one variable increases by 10%, the other variable grows by 10% as well, and vice versa. together.
+Often, the stakes with negative correlations add to diversify the portfolio.
 Consider the above-discussed example of airline stocks and oil prices.
 If a portfolio has energy stocks, the management can consider buying airline stocks to hedge against the decline in oil prices.

 - Oil prices and stocks of airline companies: Oil is a major raw material for airline companies.
-As the oil prices increase, their profitability starts decreasing, which gets reflected in their stock prices as well.
-Hence, they show a negative correlation
+As the oil prices increase, their profitabilityProfitabilityProfitability refers to a company's ability to generate revenue and maximize profit above its expenditure and operational costs.
+It is measured using specific ratios such as gross profit margin, EBITDA, and net profit margin.
+It aids investors in analyzing the company's performance. starts decreasing, reflected in their stock prices.
+Hence, they show a negative correlation.

-- Stock market and gold prices (most of the time, not always): Gold always acts as an alternative investment option for equity investors.
-Thus, whenever the stock market seems to be declining, investors get interested in investing in gold and thus, gold prices start to increase
+- Stock market and gold prices (most of the time, not always): Gold always acts as an alternative investmentAlternative InvestmentAlternative investments refer to investments made in assets classified as non-traditional investment vehicles. option for equity investors.
+Thus, whenever the stock market seems to be declining, investors get interested in investing in gold.
+Thus, gold prices start to increase.

 Calculation of variable xy